Policies and Guidance Documents

 NIH Collaboratory Products and Publications

 Defines the various types of publications, manuscripts, and presentations designated as Collaboratory publications.
-It also delineates the procedures to be followed by Working Groups and Cores when submitting publications to the C3PC (Collaboratory Products, Publications & Presentations Committee) regarding content, authorship, and approval.
+It also delineates the procedures to be followed by Core Working Groups when submitting publications to the C3PC (Collaboratory Products, Publications & Presentations Committee) regarding content, authorship, and approval.
 Also described are procedures for Demonstration Projects.

-- A Publications Process Handout is also available describing the process to follow for Collaboratory publications, both from Cores/Working Groups and Demonstration Projects.
+- A Publications Process Handout is also available describing the process to follow for Collaboratory publications, both from Core Working Groups and Demonstration Projects.

 All original content created for and published by the NIH Collaboratory, including the NIH Collaboratory website, the Knowledge Repository, and Rethinking Clinical Trials: A Living Textbook of Pragmatic Clinical Trials will be made freely available, without restrictions.
 Note that this policy does not apply to material published by other parties, such as peer-reviewed manuscripts published in scientific journals.